PowerDMARC

 What is Social Engineering: Definition

-Social engineering is the act of manipulating people into performing actions or divulging confidential information.
-It’s a form of hacking, but instead of breaking into computers, social engineers try to gain access to them by tricking employees into giving up information or downloading malware.
+Social engineering is the act of manipulating people into performing actions or divulging confidential information, often by exploiting psychological triggers like trust, curiosity, or helpfulness.
+It’s a form of hacking, but instead of technically breaking into computers, social engineers try to gain access to them by tricking employees into giving up information or downloading malware.
+A social engineer can make you an unwitting accomplice by using high-level manipulation to get whatever the attacker wants.

 Techniques of Social Engineering: How Does Social Engineering Work?